 In addition to visiting area museums, galleries, and special collections, students also visit MASS MoCA, the Clark Art Institute, and New York City museums, galleries, and alternative spaces.
 Destinations in NYC vary according to the interests of students and exhibitions on view at the time.
 In the past students have visited MoMA PS1, Kara Walker’s installation A Subtlety, Artists Space, Bruce High Quality Foundation, and the Metropolitan Museum of Art.

 Next, students form groups to curate a digital exhibition for the ICP website, Museums10, and Hampshire’s unique projection gallery.
 Inspired by our organizing object, this curatorial process begins with a pitch: Everyone comes to the table with a set of questions, a concept, and a preliminary checklist.
 Based on affinities between these proposals, we form groups of up to 6 writers, designers, and video editors to curate exhibitions collaboratively.

 Core faculty of the program help groups form and articulate, in text and design, an emerging thesis.
 Together we research, write, design, and disseminate a curatorial argument for a diversity of technologies and platforms.
 During the final week of the program, groups benefit from peer and faculty critiques before presenting their exhibitions at a public opening.

-Following the program, a select number of students complete paid internships with museum professionals and faculty in the Five Colleges and Museums10, focusing on a single curatorial project over 5 weeks.
+Following the program, a select number of undergraduate students complete paid internships with museum professionals and faculty in the Five Colleges and Museums10, focusing on a single curatorial project over 5 weeks.
 Interns also participate in an internship seminar once a week to troubleshoot research, design, and work challenges in internship projects, and continue theoretical and practical exploration curatorial practices.
 At the beginning of the fall semester interns convene for a student symposium to present their work to the public.